InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 #### Terminology

+* **Segmentation:** The process of dividing a population into smaller sub-groups (known as segments) based on shared characteristics.
-* **Segmentation strata:** How the survey data should be initially divided for the segmentation analysis i.e., how many separate segmentation solutions will be produced?
+* **Segmentation strata:** Driven by the survey design; how the survey data should be initially divided for the segmentation analysis i.e., how many separate segmentation solutions will be produced?
 This is often times an urban/rural split.
 * **Health Outcome:** A health-related event (e.g., number of ANC visits, U5 mortality)
-* **Vulnerability Factor:** A characteristic or behavior of the survey respondent that is believed to influence health vulnerability in some way.
+* **Vulnerability factor:** A specific fact, situation, or construct that helps define how women experience vulnerability.
+* **Vulnerability variable:** A standardized way of quantifying factors so they can be used in statistical analysis.
-* **Pathways Domain:** A characteristic grouping of Vulnerability Factors.
+* **Pathways Domain:** A characteristic grouping of Vulnerability factors.
 A Vulnerability Factor can be associated with multiple Domains.
 There are 6 Domains total:
     * Woman and her past experiences
-    * Healthcare and Mental Models
+    * Health mental models
-    * Natural and Human Systems
+    * Natural and human systems
-    * Household Relationships
+    * Household relationships
-    * Household Economics
+    * Household economics and living conditions
-    * Community Support
+    * Social Support
-* **Segmentation solution:** A population classification solution with N mutually exclusive groups created from a set of Vulnerability Factors and using latent classifiction analysis (LCA).
+* **Segmentation solution:** The final set of segments resulting from completing the Pathways Segmentation methodology.
+* **Cluster analysis:** A statistical method used to organize observations into meantinful groups - or clusters - that share common characteristics.
+The standard Pathways methodology uses latent classification analysis (LCA).
-* **Quantitative segmentation profile:** Health Outcomes and Vulnerability Factors viewed from the perspective of the segmentation solution highlighting differences across the segments.
+* **Quantitative segmentation profile:** Health Outcomes and Vulnerability variables viewed from the perspective of the segmentation solution highlighting differences across the segments.

 ## Prerequisites